Questions and more questions – Where do we start in the curriculum development process? ©Leslie Owen Wilson

 - And, how is usable curricula best organized?

-- Should there be different forms of curricula (hard bound, electronic, media), ones that facilitate changes and revisions, and which are easy of use and easy to disseminate?
+- Should there be different forms of curricula (hard bound, electronic, media online), ones that facilitate changes and revisions, and which are easy to use and easy to disseminate quickly?

-- Who is responsible for making formatting, organizational, and distribution decisions?
+- Who is responsible for making revisions, formatting, organizational, and distribution decisions?

 - Will retraining or professional instruction be needed in order for educators to derive maximum usefulness of the curriculum?
-If so, who is in charge of that retraining or education?
+If so, who is in charge of that retraining or advanced training?

-- What forces or people play a part in deciding to create new, or revise older curriculum?
+- What forces or people play a part in deciding to create new curriculum, or to revise older curriculum?

-- What social, generational, political, or professional influences generally serve as catalysts in changing the curriculum?
+- What social, generational, political, or professional influences generally serve as catalysts in changing curricula?